Shreyas521032/SIT_Bank/README.md

-# 🏦 SBI Banking System
+# 🏦 SIT Banking System

 A modern web-based banking application built with Python and Streamlit, featuring account management, transactions, and interest calculations.